mcourteaux/CraftMania/CraftMania/README.markdown

 The answer was yes, as long as I don't use the name Minecraft and do not use any assets created by Mojang.
 So right now, all the source code is available at my [GitHub repository](https://github.com/mcourteaux/CraftMania)!
 You can also visit the [blog](http://2dbrothers.comuf.com/wordpress)!

-I started the game in Java from scratch.
+I started the game in Java from scratch using some code snippets by Benjamin Glatzel for the advanced mathematical techniques he used in his game called [Terasology](http://blog.movingblocks.net/blockmania/).
 I'm using OpenGL through [LWJGL](http://lwjgl.org/).

 Setup